geraldinoc/learning_website/README.md

 # learning_website
 One static website with HTML and CSS. @gerallcorreia
 # guides
-Vai-se se fazer o nessario no GitHub
+Vai-se fazer o nessario no GitHub